Bobby Shepherd: Federal judicial service

 Shepherd was nominated to the Eighth Circuit by President George W. Bush on May 18, 2006, to fill a seat to be vacated by Judge Morris S. Arnold.
 Shepherd was confirmed by the United States Senate by voice vote on July 20, 2006.
 He received his commission on October 10, 2006.

+On July 20, 2026, Shepherd announced that he would be taking Senior Status.

 Personal life

 Shepherd's son Matthew Shepherd, has served as a state representative in the Arkansas House of Representatives since 2011 and as the Speaker of the Arkansas House of Representatives since 2018.